LisbonLisboaPortugal.com

 Metro onward travel from the airport

-Lisbon's metro is modern, safe and inexpensive, and for most tourists it is the best means of travel from the airport to the city centre.
-The metro is open from 6.30am to 1am and a single fare costs €1.80.
+Lisbon's metro is modern, safe and inexpensive, and for most tourists it is a good means of travel from the airport to the city centre.
+The metro is open from 6.30am to 1am and a single fare costs €1.90.
 This fare is charged to the re-usable Navegante card, which costs €0.50 for the initial purchase.

-Another good option for the start of your trip to Lisbon is to purchase a Navegante card and charge it with money (between €3 and €40).
-This type of ticket is referred to as "zapping", and the metro fare is slightly cheaper (€1.47).
-However, the real benefit is that it can be used to pay for all public transport within the city.
-This eliminates the hassle of trying to pay by cash on a packed tram or bus.
+A sensible option I suggest for many visitors at the start of their trip is to purchase a Navegante card and charge it with €15.
+This type of ticket is referred to as "Zapping", and the metro fare is slightly cheaper at €1.72.

-The zapping ticket can only be purchased from a ticket machine in a metro station, so it makes sense to purchase it at the airport’s metro station.
+However, the real benefit of the “Zapping” is that it can be used to pay for all public transport within the city.
+This removes the hassle of trying to pay by cash on a packed tram or bus.
+The Zapping ticket can only be purchased from a ticket machine in a metro station, so it makes sense to purchase it at the airport’s metro station.

-There is also a 24-hour unlimited public transport ticket for €6.80, but on your day of arrival, a zapping or single ticket is a better choice.
+There is also a 24-hour unlimited public transport ticket for €7.25, but on your day of arrival, a Zapping or single ticket is a better choice.

-The metro can be entered and paid for using your contactless bank card, with the contactless fare being the same as a single ticket (€1.80).
+You can also enter and pay for the metro using your contactless bank card.
+This fare is slightly more (€1.92) and your bank may charge extra fees if your home currency is not Euros.
 To enter the metro this way, go to any metro gate, swipe the panel with your contactless bank card and the gate will open when the payment has gone through.

 Note: The single metro fare covers the entire journey, even if it involves travelling on two metro lines.